 hello

-This is a quick(er), simplified(er) guide to processing large shotgun short-read sequencing datasets.
+This is a quick(er), simplified(ier) guide to processing large shotgun short-read sequencing datasets.
+Please forward bugs/suggestions/typos here.

 `0.` setup and configure - installing programmes and databases